-- 1. Upon earning 6-credits or more of C or lower, as all grades (including grades of F and U) are calculated in determining the cumulative GPA.
-For the purpose of evaluating academic standing, a grade of U is considered the same as an F. - 2.
-If the student's GPA is below a 3.00 at the conclusion of 24-credits for which letter grades (A-F) were issued. - 3.
-If the student fails to complete and submit a thesis by the final deadline and does not confirm in writing with the program administration a request to withdraw from MALS Thesis Writing before the grade submission deadline of Continuous Registration. - 4.
+- 1. Upon earning two grades of "C" (2.00) or lower, as all grades, including grades of "F" (0.00) and "U", are calculated in determining the cumulative GPA.
+For the purpose of evaluating academic standing, a grade of "U" is considered the same as an "F". - 2.
+If the student's GPA is below a 3.00 at the completion of eight courses (24 credits attempted).

+- 3. If the student fails to complete and submit a thesis by the final deadline and does not confirm in writing with the program administration a request to withdraw from MALS Thesis Writing before the grade submission deadline of Continuous Registration. - 4.
 Being unable to complete program requirements upon repeating a course once (see Repeating a Course policy).
 Termination for this reason is final and without right of further appeal. - 5.
 Being unable to complete program guidelines within the time limit for degree completion.